denisvmedia/personal-inventory/README.md

 --------

 There is no included user authentication, data encryption, or other security.
 This isn't intended to be run as-is on the open internet.
-If you'd like to secure the application and its data we suggest editing your web server configuration to include at least HTTP Basic Authentication and HTTPS.
+If you'd like to secure the application and its data you might need editing your web server configuration to include at least HTTP Basic Authentication and HTTPS.
 Also block remote connections to MongoDB.
 *Caveat emptor*.

 TODO
 ----

+- Archived attribute.
+- Warranty information.
+- PDF invoice support separate from images.
 - PDF export useful for insurance purposes.
 - Links to various online stores to make it easy to order more of an item.
+- Link to the goods and link to the seller (often it's one and the same link, but sometimes it can differ).
 - Configurable depreciation schedule to estimate current values.